MadPUG/madpug.github.io/_posts/2014-02-15-february-meetup.markdown

 ---
 layout: post
-title:  "An Introduction to Scipy and Pandas"
+title:  "An Introduction to SciPy and Pandas"
 author: sigmavirus24
 date:   2014-02-15 19:59:59
 ---

 At this month's [meetup][] [Oran Looney][olooney] gave an hour long presentation about [IPython][], [SciPy][], and [Pandas][].
-After the meeting, One of the member's new to the group, William Blondeau, sent me an email with feedback.
-With their permission, I'm posting a slightly edited group of excerpts from their email
+After the meeting, One of the member's new to the group, Bill Blondeau, sent me an email with feedback.
+With his permission, I'm posting a slightly edited group of excerpts from their email

-**TL;DR** The Python scientific libraries are very powerful and easy to use.
+**TL;DR** *The Python scientific libraries are very powerful and easy to use.
 I expect we will be using this stuff more and more as we go forward.
-Python appears to be gaining ground as the go-to scientific computing solution.
+Python appears to be gaining ground as the go-to scientific computing solution.*

 The presenter, Oran Looney, is a Data Scientist with an academic background in physics modeling and visualization.
 He knows the problem domain